JoeBloggsIR/TSSuBERT/README.md

 ##### Description: [Wikipedia](https://en.wikipedia.org/wiki/Super_Bowl_XLVI)

-The tweets were retrieved by [1] from the February 3, 2012 to February 7, 2012 with the following keywords: '#superbowl'
+The tweets were retrieved by [1] from February 3, 2012 to February 7, 2012 with the following keywords: '#superbowl'

 ##### Gold Standard: